 A tax return for both states is required to claim the credit.
 Kentucky requires you to provide a copy of the other state's return to verify the credit.

-Within your account, the credit for taxes paid to another state is automatically calculated if a resident Kentucky return and a nonresident return for another state is created.
+The credit for taxes paid to another state is automatically calculated in your account when you add a Nonresident return to your already created Resident Kentucky return if you pay taxes to both Kentucky and another state.
 If you earned income in more than one other state, complete the credit for each state in which the earnings were taxed and also taxed in Kentucky.
 This will need to be completed manually.
 Part-Year residents will also need to make the entries manually.

 - State Section